Frequently Asked Questions

 What are the differences between this course and other courses like computer engineering or data science engineering or electronics or telecommunications?

 There are courses in common, however CE is more focused on signal processing and information theory, whereas circuit design and hardware analysis are found in the electronics courses.
-ICT4SS focuses more on learning techniques and algorithms to solve concrete tasks in the different application domains (health, transport, smart grids, geomatics, building).
+ICT4SS focuses more on machine learning algorithms and smart networks to solve real problems in the different application domains (health, transport, smart grids, geomatics, building).
 While other master degrees such as computer engineering or data science offer a deep knowledge of the programming languages and data analysis models.

 How does the process of researching for a thesis work?
 Which options are there for a thesis?